 All of these positive and negative life experiences of the Deaf can and have been expressed through Deaf Art.
 The effects of the world on the Deaf can clearly be seen in how Deaf artists express themselves on canvas.

 My favorite Deaf artist is Chuck Baird.
-I think his art truly glorifies ASL and accurately portrays its beauty.
-One of my favorites of his is shown to the left.
+I believe his art truly glorifies ASL and accurately portrays its beauty.
+One of my favorite pieces is shown to the left.
 The sign for “art” is combined with an array of the various art mediums in this piece.
-I love it.

 The best website for Deaf culture art is Deaf Art/Deaf Artists.
 This website includes many, if not all, of the famous Deaf artists and their work.
-I suggest you look through that site.
 You will gain more of an understanding of Deaf culture and the Deaf world than anyone could ever tell you.

 Deaf culture art is more than just a painting or a drawing.
 It brings the Deaf community together.
 Deaf culture art puts the feelings that many Deaf people experience on canvas.